onface/pkgzip.com/README.md

 -  Tilde versions - `ak-navigation@~11.2.1`
 -  ..as well as `<1.x <=1.x >=1.x >1.x`

+### Compression and caching

 By default results are bundled but unminified.
-Use `bundle.min.js` to enable minification.
+Use `bundle.min.js` to enable minification, or `bundle.dedupe.min.js` to enable deduplication + minification.

-### Compression and caching

 After your request has been expanded (e.g. `ak-navigation@11.x ==> ak-navigation@11.2.1`), the result is cached indefinitely to S3 for faster results next time.
 Results are GZIP encoded during transfer to the browser.